 Associate Degree in Advanced Medical Billing, Coding and Electronic Health Records

-- Jobs are expected to increase by 15 percent by the year 2024—faster than the average for all other occupations.1
+- Jobs are expected to increase by 10-14 percent by the year 2026—faster than the average for all other occupations.1

-- The industry is growing so quickly that there is a shortage of qualified employees.2
+- The industry has a shortage of qualified employees.2

-Bryan University can fast-track you to success, giving you the education, skills, and confidence needed to qualify for a great job.
+Bryan University can give you the education, skills, and confidence needed to qualify for a great job.

 Employment Opportunities Abound

-With an estimated 71,200 job openings through the year 2024, you’ll enjoy the flexibility to choose a career path, such as:
+With an estimated 15,800 job openings through the year 2026, career opportunities may include:

 - Certified Medical Biller and Coder – assign codes to patient records using ICD-9, ICD-10, CPT, and HCPCS codebooks for different diagnoses and medical procedures for in-patient and out-patient settings.